with organic greens, vitamins, and minerals

-VitaDay Women’s Multi is a comprehensive daily multi-nutrient formula designed for the general health and well-being of women under the age of 50.
-This formula features whole food greens, coenzyme B vitamins, alongside herbal extracts such as cranberry concentrate, Rhodiola rosea, and green tea.
+VitaDay Women’s multi is a comprehensive daily multi-nutrient formula designed for the health and well-being of women under the age of 50.
+This formula features wholefood greens, coenzyme B vitamins, with herbal extracts such as cranberry concentrate, Rhodiola rosea, and green tea.

 |Medicinal Ingredients||1 vegetarian capsule||3 vegetarian capsules|

 |Beta-Carotene||1250 IU (750 mcg)||3750 IU (2250 mcg)|